Arlington County Fire Department

 The Arlington County Fire Department (ACFD) provides fire, emergency medical, and allied public safety services for Arlington County and the City of Falls Church in Virginia, USA.
 It is highly regarded within the profession as an innovator and leader in enhancing the industry.
 Among its many firsts are the hiring of the first female career firefighter in the world in 1974 and partnering with the United States Public Health Service to develop America's first Metropolitan Medical Strike Team to respond to the consequences of a chemical, biological or radiological terrorist attack.

 The ACFD operates nine stations and is a signatory to an automatic regional response plan with neighboring Fairfax County as well as the city of Alexandria, and participates in a regional mutual aid pact with the District of Columbia and the Maryland counties of Montgomery and Prince George’s.
 Ronald Reagan Washington National Airport, also in Arlington County, fields a fire department as part of the Metropolitan Washington Airports Authority Fire and Rescue Department and works closely with the county's fire service.
 The 300-plus employees of the Fire Department provide services through a combination of education, prevention and effective response to fire, medical and environmental emergencies.

 The Arlington County Fire Department holds a Class 2 Rating from the Insurance Services Organization, the second-highest rating given to a Virginia fire department, and one of only three such ratings awarded in the state.
 This rating helps the local community by bringing lower insurance rates to homeowners and businesses.

 Staffing

-Arlington County Fire Department is a career fire department, with over 380 sworn career firefighters.
+Arlington County Fire Department is a career fire department, with over 380 sworn career Fire personnel and numerous support employees.
 All units are staffed 24 hours a day by career firefighter/EMTs who are divided into three platoons.
 Engine Companies, Rescue Companies and Truck Companies/Tower companies in Arlington are typically staffed by three firefighter/EMTs and one firefighter/paramedic, and ALS transport units are staffed with one firefighter/EMT and one firefighter/paramedic.
 Arlington operates nine engine companies, three truck companies, two rescue companies and eight medic units.
 Additional medic units can be placed in service as necessary.
-The county is divided into two divisions, the North Division (112) and the South Division (111), both of which are staffed with one Battalion Chief, an Advanced Paramedic Officer, an Assistant Fire Marshal and Deputy Fire Marshals.
+The county is divided into two divisions, the North Division (102) and the South Division (101), both of which are staffed with one Battalion Chief with Aide, an Advanced Paramedic Officer, an Assistant Fire Marshal and Deputy Fire Marshals.